NSAPH/National-Causal-Analysis/Confounders/census/readme.md

 June 03, 2020

-This directory contains a pipeline to produce a dataset with demographic information from the US census and American Community Survey at the zipcode level.
+This directory contains a pipeline to produce a dataset with demographic information from the US Census and American Community Survey at the zipcode level.

 ## Raw Data